18 December 2018

 Naturally, Turkish companies then have to consider what the advantages are, to remaining in Turkey, when EU countries enjoy the benefit of both cheaper imports and greater global market access?
 As Daniel Dalton MEP has pointed out, this issue grows over time: as the EU makes more trade deals, the parts of the world that enjoy preferential access to Turkish markets without giving reciprocal access grows, leading to ever greater incentives for companies based in Turkey, to relocate to the EU.

-This is compounded by another issue: the lack of formal Turkish representation at major trade talks that the EU conducts on its behalf.
-With no official Turkish interest permitted, negotiators are unwilling to use up precious negotiating capital on securing rights for Turkish exporters over the interests of EU member states.
+This is compounded by another issue: the lack of formal (voting) Turkish representation at major trade talks that the EU conducts on its behalf.
 The frustration this causes was evidenced in the TTIP talks, when Turkish ministers threatened to suspend the customs union due to a lack of role.

 As the government, and the opposition, consider the way forward through Brexit, it is important that they reflect on one question in light of these facts: do they really want to be a Turkey this Christmas?